• Home

 Philadelphia (lover of the brethren)

-The city of Philadelphia was the youngest of all the 7 cities.
-This city was founded to be an outpost for the Greek way of life.
-It was used to press the Greek culture beyond its current boundaries toward the east.
-Philadelphia was a missionary city.
+Philadelphia was the youngest of the seven cities.
+It was founded to be an outpost for the Greek way of life, and it was used to push Greek culture beyond its current boundaries toward the east.
+Philadelphia was a missionary city to deliver the Greek culture further east.
+One of the greatest highways in the world at that time passed through Philadelphia.
+This highway connected Europe to the East.
+It was referred to as the "Gateway to the East."

 Revelation 3:7